 Cultural Diagnostic Approach

-The diagnosis of urinary tract infections (UTIs) caused by Enterococcus faecalis using a cultural approach involves several steps to identify the presence of the bacteria in urine samples.
+The diagnosis of urinary tract infections (UTIs) caused by E. faecalis using a cultural approach involves several steps to identify the presence of the bacteria in urine samples.
 Midstream clean-catch urine samples are collected from suspected patients with presumptive UTI.
 The samples are then processed by streaking the urine onto a culture medium that supports the growth of Enterococcus faecalis, or onto a differential medium such as chromogenic media (CLED agar or HiCrome UTI Agar).
 Other commonly used media include blood agar and MacConkey agar supplemented with vancomycin to inhibit the growth of other bacteria and promote enterococci growth (Forbes et al., 2007).
 The inoculated culture plates are incubated at appropriate temperatures (usually 35-37°C) for 24-48 hours.
 Then the plates are examined for smooth, nonhemolytic, yellow colonies with entire edges on CLED media, indicating lactose fermentation.
-Confirmatory biochemical tests include catalase and oxidase tests, which are negative for enterococci, as well as specific biochemical assays such as the bile esculin test and the PYR test, which are positive for Enterococcus faecalis (Baron et al., 1994).
+Confirmatory biochemical tests include catalase and oxidase tests, which are negative for enterococci, as well as specific biochemical assays such as the bile esculin test and the PYR test, which are positive for E. faecalis (Baron et al., 1994).
 Identified strains of E. faecalis are then tested with antimicrobial agents using standardised methods, such as disk diffusion or broth microdilution.
 This step is crucial for guiding antibiotic therapy (CLSI, 2018).
 The susceptibility pattern will then inform the choice of antibiotics.

 Molecular Diagnostics

-The detection of Enterococcus faecalis in urinary tract infections (UTIs) has markedly advanced through molecular techniques, particularly polymerase chain reaction (PCR).
+The detection of E. faecalis in urinary tract infections (UTIs) has markedly advanced through molecular techniques, particularly polymerase chain reaction (PCR).
 These tests target species-specific and virulence-related genes such as gelE, ace, Esp, and resistance genes like vanA and vanB, enabling rapid and accurate identification (Vankerckhoven et al., 2004).
 DNA is generally extracted from urine samples via enzymatic or mechanical lysis, then amplified using gene-specific primers.
 Detection of PCR products is carried out through gel electrophoresis or real-time PCR, with the latter offering quantitative data and quicker results.

 Metabolomics-Based Diagnostics